-In addition to a common sequence of rhetorical arguments, State of the Union addresses also exhibit recurring thematic elements.
+In addition to a common rhetorical sequence, State of the Union addresses also exhibit recurring thematic elements.
 Most include rhetoric about the past and future, bipartisanship, and optimism.

 Past and the Future

 Typically, the speech focuses on both past accomplishments and future goals.
 State of the Union addresses pay homage to the historical achievements of the nation and its recurring national values.
 In his 1983 address, Ronald Reagan stated the following: